02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Difficulty level: Very Easy (suited for everyone)

-• Download the Claude Desktop App from Anthropic's website
+• Download the Claude Desktop App from the Anthropic website

-• Install like any regular app -- click Install and open
+• Install like any regular app — click Install and launch

-• Select the folders you want to allow Cowork to access
+• Select the folders you want to grant Cowork access to

-• Type commands in natural language and Cowork handles the rest
+• Type commands in natural language, and Cowork executes immediately

 • Supports macOS and Windows